Osteonecrosis of the Knee

 Total Knee Replacement

-Complete resurfacing of the knee joint — femur, tibia, and patella — with metal and polyethylene implants to eliminate arthritis pain and restore mechanical alignment.
-Performed at a hospital facility with full inpatient support services.
+Complete resurfacing of the knee joint (femur, tibia, and patella) with metal and polyethylene implants to eliminate arthritis pain and restore mechanical alignment.
+Performed in a hospital or surgical facility with full perioperative support.

 Click for more Surgical ProcedurePartial Knee Replacement (Unicompartmental)